gglockner/ghost-docker/README.md

 This runs 3 services using the official Docker images:

 - Ghost software
-- Caddy, as a web proxy and static content
+- Caddy, as a web proxy and for static content
 - MySQL to power Ghost

 ## Instructions: